How to Fix Everything in Politics, Media, Culture, and Climate: Mother Jones’ Style Guide

 The biggest fallacy to avoid in style guides: the false choice between descriptivism and prescriptivism.
 What a scam.
 We’ve been sold this myth that style manuals have to choose between describing or prescribing how words work.
 But each requires the other.
 You can order a la carte.

 There are some gutlessly neutral, deeply flawed style guides out there.
-One news organization’s—left unnamed as a courtesy (the news org is good but its style guide isn’t)—has this dose of overcorrection: “Do not label a person as racist.”
+One news organization’s—left unnamed as a courtesy (the news org is good but its style guide is abysmal)—has this dose of overcorrection: “Do not label a person as racist.”
 Because, we’re told, “source dignity and reader clarity are prioritized when specific actions, rather than general labels, are specified in a story.”
 In what world of dignity and clarity does banning “racist” make sense?
-This kind of hedging and shuffling and sleight of hand is exactly what repels readers and allows racism to go unnamed and endowed through euphemism.
+This kind of hedging and shuffling and sleight of hand is exactly what repulses readers and allows racism to go unnamed.
 Accuracy requires the word when it clearly applies.

 Another dose of overcaution from a newsroom’s internal guidelines: “‘Terrorism/terrorists’: Do not use.
 One person’s terrorist is another’s freedom fighter.”
 False equivalencies like this are a familiar misfire from down-the-middle, earnest editors with good intentions but bad grammar and misguided politics.
 This is a pendulum swing past the best balance.
 “Terrorist” can be used as clearly to describe white supremacist terrorists as jihadist terrorists and anyone else who meets an exacting definition based on ideology, intent, and impact.
 The word is not empty, innately subjective, or bluntly bigoted as an instrument of empire in all cases; allow and use the word accurately.
 Banning it would only confirm the serious charge that progressive-posturing reporters resort to cherry-picked euphemisms instead of drawing hard distinctions and calling something exactly what it is.